Pre-Health Studies

 Human Gross Anatomy (Cadaver Dissection)

-For the past 22 years, the Human Gross Anatomy Independent Study course offers a unique opportunity for eight undergraduate students to dissect two human cadavers.
+Offered for more than 20 years, the Human Gross Anatomy course presents a unique opportunity for eight undergraduate students to dissect two human cadavers.
 Dissection is completed during the fall with the expectation that dissectors will also participate as teaching assistants for the lab component of the Human Anatomy and Physiology II course.
 Students apply through the Biology Department.
-Note that this course is now offered as a section of Biology 291.
+Note that this course is now offered as a section of BIO 299.